DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/4-results/ce_cmap.typ

       column-gutter: 0mm,
       row-gutter: 0mm,
       {deeplab_ce-cmap_e100_test1}, {unet_ce-cmap_e100_test1}, {vit_ce-cmap_e100_test1}, {swin_ce-cmap_e100_test1},
-      {deeplab_ce-cmap_e100_test2}, {unet_ce-cmap_e100_test2}, {vit_ce-cmap_e100_test2}, {swin_ce-cmap_e100_test2},
+      {deeplab_ce-cmap_e100_test2}, {unet_ce-cmap_e100_test2}, [#vit_ce-cmap_e100_test2 #place(center + horizon, dy: -4.4mm, dx: -7.6mm, ellipse(height: 5mm, width: 5mm, stroke: 1pt + blue))], {swin_ce-cmap_e100_test2},
       [#subfigure("(a)") DeepLabV3+], [#subfigure("(b)") U-Net], [#subfigure("(c)") ViT], [#subfigure("(d)") Swin],
     ),
     caption: [Results after the #nth(100) epoch.
 The artifacts from the cold map standalone loss become apparent in DeepLab's outputs, and the transformer models are more likely to generate seemingly random blotches.]
   )
 )

 This hardly improves for the transformer-based models after 100 epochs.
 ViT is still very disconnected and lumpy, hardly generating comprehensive results, particularly in the lower image.
-The random blob on the house is still present, hinting at the model hardly being able to be taught from the cold map loss.
+The random blob on the house is still present #ball(blue), hinting at the model hardly being able to be taught from the cold map loss.
 Swin is still very conservative, still not confident in marking road pixels, but also having ballooned the outputs from the #nth(50) epoch results.
 It is now marking a lot more pixels as being part of the road, but this largely seems to be done randomly.
 Generally for these two models, the cold map loss hardly seems to teach them anything about the road structure, as the results are only marginally better than the CE loss alone in that the results are not just thin lines contained to specific internal patches.

 Generally for all models, however, seem to be the fact that the mistakes they make earlier in training process are kept as the training progresses and shifts more to rely on the cold map loss.
 DeepLab shows this by not improving the right turn in the top image; it still consists of a really thin line that seems low in confidence.
 In the lower image, it also surrounds the left turn pixels with wrongly classified pixels, which started out as a thin underline to the prediction, but is now very dominant with some wrongly classified pixels appearing on top of the path.
 U-Net is also showing some these persistent problems.
 The odd gap in the left turn in the top image is still present, despite the fact that the gap is smaller.

-=== Training and Validation Graphs #checked
+=== Training and Validation Graphs

 #std-block(breakable: false,